DETAILED ACTION

 Regarding claims 7 and 14, Park in view of Zhang teaches the electronic apparatus of claim 4 and the electronic method of claim 11, wherein the display panel is an organic light-emitting diode (OLED) display (figs 1, 2, an organic light emitting diode OLED and Para 0042, Park).

-place at least two taps at each ELVDD step with a display driver integrated circuit, the placing including: adding a first tap adjacent to the first ELVDD step discontinuity on the first ELVDD step, adding a second tap adjacent to the first ELVDD step continuity on the second ELVDD step voltage (fig. 13 and Paras 0083-0087, wherein the method of correction for different positions like the first to third display areas 1, 2, and 3.
+place at least two taps at each ELVDD step with a display driver integrated circuit, the placing comprising: adding a first tap adjacent to the first ELVDD step discontinuity on the first ELVDD step, and adding a second tap adjacent to the first ELVDD step continuity on the second ELVDD step voltage (fig. 13 and Paras 0083-0087, wherein the method of correction for different positions like the first to third display areas 1, 2, and 3.
 The problem of luminance differences can be solved by correcting the bit value of a subframe for each position on the display panel 150 when supplying a high-potential voltage, varying between different levels during 1 frame, commonly to the display panel 150);

-However, Zhang discloses “a non-transitory computer readable medium encoded with data and instructions and the display driver integrated circuit is further configured to: generate interpolations between taps on the at least two taps at each brightness level, and use the interpolations to compensate for brightness or color temperature of the display panel over a range of digital dimming and calibrated brightness levels”, see fig. 20, Paras 0085, 0144-0149, fig. 30 and Para 0172.
+However, Zhang discloses “a variable electroluminescence voltage (ELVDD) as a function of display brightness value (DBV) and a non-transitory computer readable medium encoded with data and executable instructions; and generate interpolations between taps on the at least two taps at each brightness level; and use the interpolations to compensate for brightness or color temperature of the display panel over a range of digital dimming and calibrated brightness levels as calibrated using the first ELVDD step voltage”, see fig. 20, Paras 0085, 0144-0149, fig. 30 and Para 0172.

-Regarding claims 17, Park in view of Zhang teaches the non-transitory computer readable medium of claim 16, wherein the data instructions further cause the electronic apparatus to: add a third tap adjacent to the second ELVDD step discontinuity on the second ELVDD step voltage; add a fourth tap adjacent to the second ELVDD step continuity on the third ELVDD step voltage (fig. 13 and Paras 0083-0087, Park).
+Regarding claims 17, Park in view of Zhang teaches the non-transitory computer readable medium of claim 16, wherein the executable instructions further cause the electronic apparatus to: add a third tap adjacent to the second ELVDD step discontinuity on the second ELVDD step voltage; add a fourth tap adjacent to the second ELVDD step discontinuity on the third ELVDD step voltage (fig. 13 and Paras 0083-0087, Park).

-Regarding claims 18, Park in view of Zhang teaches the non-transitory computer readable medium of claim 15, the display driver integrated circuit further comprises a look-up-table to interpolate between the taps on the same ELVDD step (figs 31-33, LUT 582 and Paras 0177-0181, Zhang).
+Regarding claims 18, Park in view of Zhang teaches the non-transitory computer readable medium of claim 15, wherein generating the interpolations comprises using a look-up-table to interpolate between the taps on the same ELVDD step (figs 31-33, LUT 582 and Paras 0177-0181, Zhang).

-Regarding claims 19, Park in view of Zhang teaches the non-transitory computer readable medium of claim 17, the display driver integrated circuit further comprises a look-up-table to interpolate between the taps on the same ELVDD step (figs 31-33, LUT 582 and Paras 0177-0181, Zhang).
+Regarding claims 19, Park in view of Zhang teaches the non-transitory computer readable medium of claim 17, wherein generating the interpolations comprises using a look-up-table to interpolate between the taps on the same ELVDD step (figs 31-33, LUT 582 and Paras 0177-0181, Zhang).

 Regarding claims 20, Park in view of Zhang in view of Zhang teaches the non-transitory computer readable medium of claim 18, wherein the display panel is an organic light-emitting diode (OLED) display (figs 1, 2, an organic light emitting diode OLED and Para 0042, Park).